Skip to main content

 The results are in – an investment in employee development is crucial for keeping your business ahead in today’s world of work.
 Executive teams are continually presented with competing priorities, but with development as a core element of your business strategy, you’ll be on track to growing and retaining your people at scale.
 When you intentionally nurture the goals and interests of your people, you boost engagement, satisfy employees, and support better business outcomes.

-When you invest in employee learning and development, you’re investing in your business.
+When you invest in employee training and development, you’re investing in your business.
 Personalized and continuous employee growth helps managers align the company’s vision with the career goals of their direct reports and instills confidence in employees that the work they do contributes to a larger purpose.

 Employees want to know where they fit in your organization – not just today, but in the future.
-Instead of waiting until your employees seek growth opportunities elsewhere, develop and retain your people now – and reap the rewards.
+Instead of waiting until your employees seek growth opportunities elsewhere, develop and retain your people now, and reap the rewards.
 Develop by Culture Amp is an effective tool for building an employee development strategy that works for your people and your business.

-Backed by rigorous people science, Develop makes it easy for to unlock measurable, scalable, and easy professional development.
+Backed by rigorous people science, Develop makes it easy to unlock measurable, scalable, and easy professional development.
 Here are three ways to leverage Develop today:

 2. Empower managers to support employee growth.
-Make meaningful and frequent growth discussions easier to manage for your managers.
+Make meaningful and frequent growth discussions easier for your managers.
 Managers and employees can easily access and collaborate on individual development plans and goals, making it simple to revisit and adapt development as times and priorities change.

 3. Demonstrate L&D impact.
 Track development initiatives and show positive impact – all in one powerful central dashboard.
 Use the insights from Develop to gain leadership buy-in, determine the most valuable initiatives to invest in, and ultimately take a more strategic and thoughtful approach to employee development.